Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 OKRs

-Objective & Key Results (OKRs) is a methodology for setting objectives and measuring progress on those objectives.
+Objective & Key Results (OKRs) is a methodology for setting and measuring progress on those objectives.

 Objectives be meaningful, concrete, and clearly defined.
-They should be be inspirational.
+They should be inspirational.

 Key results (KRs) should be objective and measurable.
-KRs should help the team measure the extent to which they are successful in achieving the objectives.
+They should help the team measure the extent to which they successfully achieve the objectives.
 A KR should be very concrete and clear.
-There should be no opportunity for "grey area" or different interpretations.
+There should be no opportunity for "grey areas" or different interpretations.
+This is the first and most crucial product document one must have.

 KPIs

-On the other hand, a key performance indicator (KPI) is a measurement tool to help quantify the progress (and success) of different tasks.
-KPIs are those metrics that measure progress and success of the tasks that are most critical to the business goals.
+On the other hand, a key performance indicator (KPI) is a measurement tool that helps quantify the progress (and success) of different tasks.
+KPIs are metrics that measure the progress and success of the functions that are most critical to the business goals.

 There can be many metrics, but not all of them are KPIs.